sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Supported values are 15, 30, 60, 120, and 240 (minutes).

 <p style="margin-left: 20px">The default value is 15 (minutes).

-<a href="" id="update-autorestartnotificationstyle"></a>**Update/AutoRestartNotificationStyle**
-> [!NOTE]
-> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

-<p style="margin-left: 20px">Added in Windows 10, version 1703.
-Allows the IT Admin to specify the style used for auto-restart reminder notifications.

-<p style="margin-left: 20px">The following list shows the supported values:

--   1 (default) – Full Screen.
--   2 – Partial Screen.

 <a href="" id="update-autorestartrequirednotificationdismissal"></a>**Update/AutoRestartRequiredNotificationDismissal**
 > [!NOTE]